Suffragette (film): Release

 The film was released in the United Kingdom and Ireland on 12 October 2015 by Pathé, distributed by 20th Century Fox.

-Originally, Relativity Media acquired United States distribution rights in October 2014; but eventually left the project following its financial struggles and bankruptcy at the time.
-In the aftermath of the success of The Theory of Everything, Focus Features later acquired distribution rights to the film in North America instead as well as several other territories, following which Ryan Kavanaugh dropped out of producing the film.
+In October 2014, Relativity Media acquired only the North American rights and Pathé acquired the international rights to distribute the film.
+However, on 17 March 2015, Focus Features took over the North American distribution rights, also acquiring rights for Latin America, India, South Korea and most of Eastern Europe including Russia, with producer Ryan Kavanaugh dropping out as producer following the bankruptcy of Relativity.
 Focus Features then set the film for a limited release in the United States on 23 October 2015.

 In June 2015, it was announced that Suffragette would receive its European premiere on 7 October 2015 as the opening film of the BFI London Film Festival.
 The LFF director, Clare Stewart, said Gavron's feature was an "urgent and compelling film, made by British women, about British women who changed the course of history".
 The film premiered at the Telluride Film Festival on 4 September 2015.

 To promote the film before its October 2015 release, Suffragette teamed with the magazine Time Out London to develop a marketing campaign featuring the film's stars.
 After its publication in September 2015, the resulting material generated controversy among media outlets.
 Mulligan, Streep, Garai and Duff appeared in a promotional photograph wearing T-shirts emblazoned with a Pankhurst quotation used in the film: "I'd rather be a rebel than a slave".
 This quickly led to a media furore, with critics describing the magazine's choice of slogan "unfortunate", "tone-deaf", and "racist".
 Scholar Ana Stevenson noted that while from a historical perspective the usage of the Pankhurst quotation in the film was accurate, "Meryl Streep, Carey Mulligan, Romola Garai and Anne-Marie Duff are rich, privileged, white women who are celebrity movie stars – certainly not slaves"; Stevenson further argued that there is "a perversity in claiming otherwise when racial discrimination and domestic violence remain very present concerns".

 The feminist group Sisters Uncut demonstrated at the London premiere against government cuts to domestic violence services.
 Bonham Carter described the protest as "perfect.
 If you feel strongly enough about something and there's an injustice there you can speak out and try to get something changed".
 Carey Mulligan said that the protest was "awesome" and that she was sad she had missed it.